viiika/Diffusion-Conductor/README.md

 <br/>

-- Generated conducting motion according to given music -- Tchaikovsky Piano Concerto No.1:
+- Generated conducting motion according to the given music -- Tchaikovsky Piano Concerto No.1:

     https://github.com/viiika/Diffusion-Conductor/assets/40078051/d993df28-29a0-4520-a429-19fb2cc0a546